ewcchan/apis/management/apimgt_cli.md

 Version: 1.0.0

 You can install the {{site.data.keyword.Bluemix_notm}} API management command line interface (CLI) plugin to complete some common management actions to your APIs with scripting.
-The following information lists the commands that are included with the API management CLI plugin, and includes their names, options, usage, prerequisites, descriptions, and examples.
+The following information lists the commands that are included with the API management CLI plug-in, and includes their names, options, usage, prerequisites, descriptions, and examples.
 {:shortdesc}

 **Note:** *Prerequisites* list which actions are required before using the command.
 Commands that have no prerequisite actions list **None**.
 Otherwise, prerequisites might include one or more of the following actions: